-Many of us are always looking for ways to improve our lifestyles.
-Whether that be by exercising more, taking care of our mental health, or training ourselves out of bad habits.
-Yet, when it comes to cooking healthier meals at home, it can be difficult to know where to start.
+Many of us are looking for ways to improve our lifestyles.
+Whether by exercising more, taking care of our mental health, or breaking bad habits.
+Yet, when it comes to cooking healthier meals, it can be difficult to know where to start.

-The good news is that eating healthily doesn’t have to mean compromising on taste or comfort.
+The good news is that eating healthily doesn’t have to mean compromising on taste.

-To help you get started, we’ve compiled a list of 12 delicious and healthy recipes that are ideal for breakfasts, lunches, dinners, and snacks throughout the year.
+To help you get started, we’ve compiled a list of 12 healthy and delicious recipes that are ideal for breakfasts, lunches, dinners, and snacks.

 Healthy breakfast ideas